UPPMAX/bianca_workshops/docs/beginner/slurm_intro.md

 ??? question "Start an interactive session"

-    - Ask for like 30 minutes only
+    - Ask for like 30 minutes and 2 cores and add ``--mail-type=BEGIN``

+    - You will get an email when started so you don't miss some compute time!

     - Since it may take a while, continue with the other exercises!!

     !!! info "Documentation"

         [Starting an interactive session on Bianca](https://docs.uppmax.uu.se/cluster_guides/start_interactive_node_on_bianca/)

+     ???- tip "Answer"

+         ``$ interactive -A sens2025560 -p devcore -n 2 -t 30:00 --mail-type=BEGIN``

 ???+ question "You are developing code on Bianca."